 Not only might you get the opportunity to play the festival but we also aim to record and film your set for broadcast across BBC Radio, online and TV.

 Since January 2011, there has been a weekly BBC Music Introducing spot on Radio 1's daytime playlist.
 You can see the current selections on the Radio 1 website.
-Formed Head of Music George Ergatoudis has written in detail about this opportunity on the BBC Radio blog.
+Former Head of Music George Ergatoudis has written in detail about this opportunity on the BBC Radio blog.

 The process for playlist selection works in a similar way to our festival stage process.
 Any songs uploaded to us by UK artists or bands are eligible.
 Tracks uploaded are first listened to by presenters and producers working on your local BBC Music Introducing radio show.
-Local teams make recommendations to a panel inside Radio 1 that consists of DJs like Huw Stephens, producers and members of the Radio 1 playlist team.
-Their shortlist is then passed onto the Radio 1 Music Team who make the final decision as to who makes it onto the playlist.
+Local teams make recommendations to a panel inside Radio 1 and 1Xtra that consists of DJs like Huw Stephens, producers and members of the networks' Playlist teams.
+Their shortlist is then passed onto the Radio 1 and 1Xtra Music Teams who make the final decision as to who makes it onto the playlist.

-The Uploader is a tool that allows you to upload your own tracks to your BBC Music Introducing profile, and in turn distrbutes your music to BBC radio shows for producers to listen to.
+The Uploader is a tool that allows you to upload your own tracks to your BBC Music Introducing profile, and in turn distributes your music to BBC radio shows for producers to listen to.

 In order to upload tracks, you need to do the following:

-2. Click on Register, to create your BBC Music Introducing profile
+2. Click on Register, to create your BBC Music Introducing Profile

 3. Fill out all of the fields